thetechdude124/Born-Again-NNs-From-Scratch/README.md

 </center>

-Let's now draw our attention back to $p_i$, which is the SoftMax of the given element.
-Since we are on the highest element (the "true" prediction) and it perfectly matches the "target" distribution (the distribution of the actual dataset - **remember that the dataset, after being one-hot encoded, just has 1 for the true class and 0 for everything else**), then this term **will simply yield 1**!
+Let's now draw our attention back to $p_i$, which is the SoftMax of $i_{th}$ class prediction (the class predicted by the teacher).
+Since we are on the highest element (the "true" prediction) and it perfectly matches the "target" distribution (the distribution of the actual dataset (**remember that the dataset, after being one-hot encoded, just has 1 for the true class and 0 for everything else**), then this term **will simply yield 1**!
+The teacher has outputted a fully confident answer of 100% for a certain class, so its prediction for the highest probability class is 1.

-So, the **partial derivative when the teacher's true prediction exactly matches the target distribution (and when we are iterating over that true prediction $*$)** is:
+As a result, the **partial derivative when the teacher's true prediction exactly matches the target distribution (and when we are iterating over that true prediction $*$)** is:

 $$ \frac{\partial \ell_i}{\partial z_i}=q_i-p_i=\frac{e^{z_i}}{Σ_{j=1}^ne^{z_j}}-1.0 $$

-Now that we know the partial derivative of the loss function iterating over one sample, let's consider what would happen if we were to iterate across not only the $i_th$ sample, but an entire batch of size $b$.
+Now that we know the partial derivative of the loss function when iterating over just one sample of logits (i.e. one prediction distribution), let's consider what would happen if we were to iterate across not only the $i_{th}$ sample, but an entire batch of size $b$.
 Since we want to find the **average loss** for the entire batch, we can divide the sum of the loss function applied to $x_1, t_1...x_b, t_b$ (where $x_n$ is the prediction and $t_n$ is the true label) by the batch size. **So, the loss of an entire minibatch is given by:**

 $$ \ell(x_1,t_1..x_b,t_b)=\frac{1}{b}\sum^{b}_{s=1}\ell(x_s,t_s) $$

-So, if we wanted to find the gradient of this loss over the batch, we would simply find the average gradient across all the PREDICTED samples, right (the predicted sample being the highest probability)?
+Let's keep going.
+If we wanted to find the gradient of this loss over the entire batch, we would simply find the average gradient across all the PREDICTED samples (the samples with the highest probability), right?
 In other words, we would take $q_{\ast}-p_{\ast}$ for each sample in the minibatch and then average it.
 This yields:

 $$\frac{1}{b}\sum^b_{s=1}\frac{\partial\ell_{i,s}}{\partial z_{i,s}}=\frac{1}{b}\sum^b_{s=1}(q_{\ast,s}-p_{\ast,s})$$